goutham10248/key-logger-with-python/README.md

 5. If u run this code in any environment like Vscode or any other platform.
 6. after executed the code, it will log the keystrokes in keystrokes.txt
 7. it is the txt file u can see this file in u r local storage
-8. how to open the file ? search the keystrokes.txt in windows search bar it will show the file, open the file see, what u type on keyboard it was record
+8. how to open the file ? search the keystrokes.txt in windows search bar it will show the file, open the file and see, what u type on keyboard it was record
 9. if u close the python code, keystrokes recording will be stopped
 10. if u execute again it will record the keysrokes into another keystrokes.txt file, not in previous one